wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 The way we are calling `detect()` right now, it will only run once after `populateVideo()` is done playing.

-So what we need to do is call `detect()` over aned over again.
+So what we need to do is call `detect()` over and over again.

 You might be thinking we can use an interval for this.

-That is the way we used to do this stuff, but there is a better way, that allows you to do stuff as fast as possible, is to use something called **request animation frame**.
+That is the way we used to do this stuff, but there is a better way, that allows you to do things as fast as possible, which is to use something called **request animation frame**.

-Request animation frame allows the browser to tell us when we should repaint or redo something.
+**Request animation frame** allows the browser to tell us when we should repaint or redo something.
 Instead of us trying to do something every 60 miliseconds, because some people's computers vary in speed, request animation frame will repaint or rerun the stuff on the screen a lot less frequently on a computer that isn't as fast.

 So what we will do is ask the browser when the next animation frame is, and then tell it to run detect for us.